-Additional resources are available to assist with other issues you may be facing, such as homelessness, financial concerns, or medical needs.
+Additional resources are available to assist with housing, finances, and medical appointments and billing.
 You are not alone.

 CCC's pregnancy counseling services are provided at no cost.

 Are you Thinking of Placing a Baby for Adoption?